-- FEED ON DEMAND - Grandpa's Feeders provide...
+- RAT & BIRD PROOF: Grandpa's Feeders provide...

 4. Meat Chickens Are Lazy

-There is no way to sugar coat this.
-Meat chickens are really lazy.
-They do not move around a lot so you need to make sure their feed and water are close.
-Their bodies will get large and it becomes difficult for them to stand for long periods of time.
-You should also make sure they have well shaded areas so that they can relax.
-If you let them run free range, then be sure you keep feed and water in the coop as well as in the field.
+There is no way to sugarcoat this.
+Meat chickens are lazy.
+They don’t move around a lot, so you need to make sure their feed and water are close.
+Their bodies will get large, and it becomes difficult for them to stand for long periods.
+You should also make sure they have well-shaded areas so that they can relax.
+If you let them run free-range, then be sure you keep feed and water in the coop as well as in the field.
 Meat chickens are not going to move very far.

 5. Make a Commitment

 Once you have bought your meat chickens, there is no backing out.
 Don’t change your mind about butchering them when the time comes because they are going to suffer greatly if you do.
 They will get so big that their legs break and give out entirely.
 They can have heart attacks.
-The whole point of raising your own chickens is to do it in a humane way.
+The whole point of raising your own chickens is to do it humanely.
 Allowing them to live too long adds suffering, which is not humane.